ijardillier/netclient-elastic/Readme.md

 ## Forward Health checks to Prometheus

-We can easily forwar our health checks to Prometheus, to avoir using http module from metricbeat and retrieve all metrics including health checks from Prometheus module.
-By the way, we will also benefit from our labels if defined.
+We can easily forward our health checks (described previously) to Prometheus endpoint, to avoid using http module from Metricbeat and retrieve all metrics including health checks from Metricbeat Prometheus module.
+By the way, we will also benefit from our static labels if defined.

 This is done here in our custom extension which is used in the ConfigureServices of the Startup file.